Instalab

 Increase

-Eat raw or undercooked fish containing live Anisakis larvae
+Eat raw or undercooked fish that may contain Anisakis larvae

 Increase